-Besides a distinction between different kinds of knowledge a distintinction can be made between different ways of information processing that people use as well.
-Leemkuil [19] distinguishes, based on a review of the research of Berry and Broadbent [6], Norman [30] and Taatgen [38], two strategies for the processing of information: an experiential strategy and a reflective strategy.
+Besides differnt kinds of knowledge a distintinction can be made between different ways of information processing that people use as well.
+Leemkuil [...] distinguishes, based on a review of the research of Berry and Broadbent [...], Norman [...] and Taatgen [...], two strategies for the processing of information: an experiential strategy and a reflective strategy.